ftwkoopmans/goat/README.md

 This method has not been published yet but a preprint that describes the method in more detail is available, please cite it when using the early-access version of GOAT;

 _Koopmans, F. (2023).
-The GOAT algorithm for geneset enrichment analysis.
-BioRxiv preprint: https://www.biorxiv.org/content/TODO/TODO _
+The GOAT algorithm for geneset enrichment analysis._ BioRxiv preprint will be available soon.

+An user-friendly webtool is also available, perform your GOAT analyses online at [https://ftwkoopmans.github.io/goat](https://ftwkoopmans.github.io/goat)

 ## Installation